allanlundhansen/chat-ontology-builder-backend/memory-bank/systemPatterns.md

 - **RESTful Architecture**: For standard HTTP interactions
 - **WebSocket Support**: For real-time updates in chat and visualization
+- **Resource-Oriented Paths**: Structure API paths based on the primary resource being accessed.
+  - **Decision (Phase 1):** Use `/api/v1/concepts` as the base path for endpoints related to concepts within the Understanding Module (both those returning concept lists and those detailing relationships *of* a specific concept, e.g., `/api/v1/concepts/{id}/properties`).
+This reflects the current focus on concepts-as-objects-of-understanding.
+  - **Rationale:** While "concepts" exist in both Understanding and General Logic (via Judgments), using `/concepts` for the Understanding module's entities is pragmatic for Phase 1.
+Clear boundaries will be maintained by introducing distinct paths (e.g., `/api/v1/logic` or `/api/v1/judgments`) for General Logic components in future phases.
+This balances current scope clarity with long-term modularity.
 - **Cypher Query Endpoints**: Dedicated API endpoints for executing optimized Cypher queries against the knowledge graph, often using predefined templates.
 - **Query Templates**: Pre-defined Cypher query templates (`.cypher` files) for common knowledge graph operations, executed by the application layer.
 (Note: APOC custom procedures are unavailable).
 - **Direct Cypher Interface**: Advanced endpoint allowing direct Cypher execution for complex queries and power users